 Her idea of preparing is to visit a hardware store.
 Sure, some tools can be used for cooking, but a power drill, hacksaw and chainsaw don't really suit cooking.

 For a town carnival, she brewed some pork soup.
-95% of the tasters were hospitalized.
+The color of the soup was silver and 95% of the tasters were hospitalized.

 Her Valentine's Day chocolate looked like a chunk of steel and smelled like a dead animal.

 In SHUFFLE!, Nerine says that all her cooking attempts ended up in disasters, including explosions.
 She eventually manages to make an omelette, but never managed to expand the repertoire.
 In the graphic novel, her father was so happy he wanted to make it a holiday.

 Subverted with Asa, who are surprised despite her Tomboy personality that she is an excellent cook.

 Comes in two forms in Ergo Proxy.
 Pino is a robot who doesn't eat and as such has no idea how to make food palatable to humans.
 In episode 16, Re-l shows a different form of this, failing to boil pasta successfully.
 In her case, it's the consequence of a life lived in a seemingly Utopian dome with all work done by robotic servants, and perhaps a bit of Feminine Women Can Cook as well.